DanielMulitauopele/bloggerpockets-danielmulitauopele-test/README.md

 ##### Problem

 * Comments index lists user name, but the link doesn’t work
+* Comments view page uses both ordered list and unordered list on the same list.
+Needs adjustment of HTML.
 * JSON delivers too much data to user, should use serializers to limit what the user gets to see (PASSWORD DIGEST SHOULD NOT BE VISIBLE)